Share

 Annual allowance charge

 Any contributions over the annual allowance must remain in the plan and an annual allowance charge paid.
 It’s not possible to receive a full, or partial refund of a contribution, to avoid the charge.
-Our refund of contributions article talks more about when a refund of contribution can and cannot be made.
+Our refunds of contributions article talks more about when a refund of contribution can and cannot be made.

 For worked examples of the annual allowance charge, see HMRC Pensions Tax manual - PTM056130 - Annual allowance: tax charge: rate of tax charge: worked examples (opens in a new window).

-Carry forward
+Carry forward of unused annual allowance

 It may be possible to reduce or completely avoid the annual allowance charge using carry forward.
 Carry forward allows unused annual allowance from pension input periods ending in the previous three tax years to be carried forward and added to the annual allowance for the current pension input period.